pbuckles22/MinesweeperAppWithML/CONTEXT.md

 This project is a modernized Flutter Minesweeper game, with a focus on robust game logic, test coverage, and future integration with ML features.
 The codebase is being updated for null safety, modern Flutter best practices, and maintainability.

 ## Current Status
-- ✅ **Core game logic is fully functional** with comprehensive test coverage (43 tests)
+- ✅ **Core game logic is fully functional** with comprehensive test coverage (123+ tests)
-- ✅ **All known bugs fixed** including cascade logic, flag toggling, and win/loss detection
+- ✅ **All known bugs fixed** including cascade logic, flag toggling, win/loss detection, and 50/50 scenario detection
 - ✅ **Chording functionality implemented** (right-click to reveal unflagged neighbors)
 - ✅ **UI improvements completed** including zoom controls, haptic feedback, and game over dialog
 - ✅ **Android build issues resolved** with Java 17 and Kotlin DSL